Press release, October 1, 2020

 PERI, the German distributor of COBOD’s 3D construction printers, revealed the project in Beckum at a press conference on September 29, 2020.
 This milestone for the future of the German construction industry was underlined by the presence of a minister from the regional government of North Rhine-Westphalia, Germany’s largest federal state.

 While other companies involved in 3D construction printing often speak about their future plans and visions, the established leading position of Danish COBOD continues to be demonstrated by actual 3D printed buildings and structures.
-Not done by COBOD but made by the growing number of customers using COBOD’s 3D construction printers, mainly the BOD2.
+Not done by COBOD but made by the growing number of customers using COBOD’s 3D construction printers, mainly the BOD2 3D printer.

 The two-story building in Germany follows only a few months after that COBOD’s Belgium customer, Kamp C, revealed Europe’s first 3D printed two story building in Europe.
 The video (seen here) from the 3D printing of the building in Belgium has gone viral and has been seen more than 400.000 times as a testament to the growing popularity of the technology.